 Get Google Analytics data into Nimble CRM with this free tool

-Learn how to integrate Google Analytics data, such as Channel & Landing Pages, into Nimble CRM so you know what marketing channels & campaigns are generating you leads, customers & revenue.
+Learn how to integrate Google Analytics data, such as channel and landing pages, into Nimble CRM so you know what marketing channels and campaigns are generating you leads, customers and revenue.

 What is Attributer?

 Attributer is a piece of code you put on your site.
 Once it's up and running, it will collect technical data about your visitors, including devices, UTM parameters, referrers, and many more, to discover how they reached your website.

 Attributer will then use this technical information to group each visitor into a series of pre-determined channels (paid social, organic search, paid search, etc.) and stores this categorised data as a cookie in the visitor's browser.